mittwald/api-client-js/packages/models/README.md

 // Create a project reference
 const projectRef = Project.ofId("p-vka9t3");

-// Get the detailed project from the proxy const anotherDetailedProject = projectRef.getDetailed.use();
+// Get the detailed project from the reference const anotherDetailedProject = projectRef.getDetailed.use();

-// Accessing the projects server (proxy) const server = project.server;
+// Accessing the projects server reference const server = project.server;

 // List all projects of this server